-Free agents from Japan, Korea could present fits for Orioles in rotation, outfield
+Free agents from Japan, South Korea could be fits for Orioles in rotation, outfield

 Shohei Otani, RHP

-While there's still questions about how the NPB star is going to be posted to come to America, there's no doubt he's one of the premier free agents on the market.
-At 23, he's already one of the best pitchers to come out of Japan in decades and is also one of the league's best hitters.
-Otani has a career 2.52 ERA with a 1.076 WHIP while posting a lifetime .286 average with 48 home runs and an .848 OPS.
+While there are still questions about how the NPB star is going to be posted to come to America, there's no doubt he's one of the premier free agents on the market.
+At 23, he's already one of the best pitchers to come out of Japan in decades, and he’s also one of the league's best hitters.
+Otani has a career 2.52 ERA with a 1.076 WHIP and a lifetime .286 batting average with 48 home runs and an .848 OPS.

-He wants the opportunity to get at-bats on days when he's not pitching, making an American League team a good landing spot.
-But the contract that will likely be commanded all but eliminates the Orioles from landing one of the most coveted stars in the game.
+He wants the opportunity to bat on days when he's not pitching, making an American League team a good landing spot.
+But the contract he’s likely command all but eliminates the Orioles from acquiring one of the most coveted stars in the game.

 Miles Mikolas, RHP

-A one-time Padres and Rangers prospect who pitched well in the minors but didn't break through at the major league level in 2014 and 2015, Mikolas has spent the last three years pitching for Yomiuri in the NPB and went 31-13 with a 2.18 ERA in 62 starts.
-With his three-year deal signed in 2015 now up, he's looking to come back the United States and show his success in Japan can be replicated here.
+A onetime San Diego Padres and Texas Rangers prospect who pitched well in the minors but didn't break through at the major league level in 2014 and 2015, Mikolas has spent the past three years pitching for Yomiuri in the NPB and went 31-13 with a 2.18 ERA in 62 starts.
+With the three-year deal he signed in 2015 now up, he's looking to come back to the United States and show that his success in Japan can be replicated here.

-Mikolas keeps the ball around the strike zone and doesn't cede hard contact, something the Orioles will want.
-They also may not mind the inexpensive price tag he could command attractive.
+Mikolas keeps the ball around the strike zone, doesn't cede hard contact and isn’t likely to be able to command an expensive contract.
 The likes of Colby Lewis have come back from Japan to pitch well in the United States recently, and Mikolas could be the next.

 Ah-seop Son, OF

-One of three Korean players who MLB requested status checks on this offseason, Son seems to be a great fit for what the Orioles need.
-Think Kim — a left-handed bat who has grown into some power but provides high average and on-base capabilities (.325 and .420 lifetime, respectively) but add speed and defensive capabilities.
-Son stole 25 bases this season and can play either corner outfield spot, which at least in the short-term, makes him a prime candidate to platoon with right-handed hitting rookie Austin Hays if the Orioles decide to do that.
+One of three South Korean players whom MLB requested status checks on this offseason, Son seems to be a great fit for what the Orioles need.
+Think Kim — a left-handed hitter who has grown into some power but provides high average and on-base capabilities (.325 and .420 lifetime, respectively) — then add speed and defensive capabilities.
+Son stole 25 bases this season and can play either corner outfield spot, which, at least in the short term, makes him a prime candidate to platoon with right-handed-hitting rookie Austin Hays if the Orioles decide to do that.

-While the Orioles' handling of Kim was oft-criticized in Korea, someone who can impact the game in several ways may be more attractive to manager Buck Showalter, and the team knowing where it went wrong with Kim early on can possibly prevent such a difficult transition a second time.
+While the Orioles' handling of Kim was oft-criticized in South Korea, someone who can affect the game in several ways might be more attractive to manager Buck Showalter, and the team knowing where it went wrong with Kim early on can possibly prevent such a difficult transition a second time.

 Yang Hyeon-jong, LHP

-The reigning KBO and Korean Series Most Valuable Player isn't eligible for international free agency, but could be posted for sale by the Kia Tigers to come to the United States if they're so inclined.
+The reigning KBO and Korean Series Most Valuable Player isn't eligible for international free agency, but he could be posted for sale by the Kia Tigers to come to the United States if they're so inclined.
 He was posted in 2014, but the bid was deemed too low and he remained in South Korea.

-He's posted three standout seasons since then, most recently going 20-6 with a 3.44 ERA in 2017 at age-29.
+He's had three standout seasons since then, most recently going 20-6 with a 3.44 ERA in 2017 at age 29.
 If the Tigers decide they can get a decent fee from posting him to come to the United States, he has all the makings of an Orioles target — left-handed and possibly undervalued, without much financial commitment necessary.
-He made under $2 million this season after signing as a free agent last offseason, though said after this season he wants to return to his team, according to Yonhap News, which also reported that the three Korean players were subject to status checks from MLB.
+He made under $2 million this season after signing as a free agent last offseason, though he said after this season that he wants to return to his team, according to Yonhap News, which also reported that the three South Korean players were subject to status checks from MLB.

-Jung Eui-yoon.
-OF
+Jung Eui-yoon, OF

-The third player which MLB requested a status check is the 31-year-old Jung, who hit 27 home runs in 2016 but just 15 in 2017 while batting .321.
-A right-handed hitting outfielder may seem redundant to an Orioles club that has plenty of options in that front both now and in the future, but he’s worth noting simply because one of the 30 MLB clubs asked about him.
+The third player MLB requested a status check on is Jung, 31, who hit 27 home runs in 2016 but just 15 in 2017 while batting .321.
+A right-handed-hitting outfielder might seem redundant to an Orioles club that has plenty of options on that front now and in the future, but he’s worth noting simply because one of the 30 MLB clubs asked about him.